Eli Lieb shows the world that 40 never sounded so good

-Independent singer/songwriter Eli Lieb has been steadily building his career – crafting songs that speak from the heart and reflect the loves and lives of LGBTQ people around the world.
+Having recently celebrated his 40th birthday, independent singer/songwriter Eli Lieb continues to forge his own path as a queer musician – crafting songs that speak from the heart and reflect the loves and lives of LGBTQ people around the world.

 Lieb initially grabbed our attention in 2013 with a cover of Wrecking Ball, which became a bit of a YouTube sensation.